abhishek3852/Supermarket_sales/README.md

 What is the total number of unique customers and how often do they shop?

 What are the overall sales, average sales, and total number of orders in the dataset?

+Answers

+-Customer with the highest total sales: James from Ramanadhapuram (Category: Beverages) with ₹15,929 in sales.

+-Customer with the most orders: Veronica in the category Fruits & Veggies with 43 orders.

+-Most profitable product: Beverages → Health Drinks with ₹267,469.79 profit.

+-Average sales per customer: Sales range from ₹1400 to ₹1600, e.g., Aditi has ₹1602.53, and James has ₹1552.86.

+-Total orders per customer: 199.88 orders on average.

+-Average number of products per order: 1 product per order.

+-Profit margin by sub-category: Highest margin in Snacks → Noodles with ~26.34%, lowest in Oil & Masala → Spices with 23.82%.

+-Least profitable product: Eggs, Meat & Fish → Chicken with ₹124,049.89 profit.